theoryno3/css-html-js-minify/README.md

 css-html-js-minify.py --help

-usage: css-html-js-minify.py [-h] [--version] [--wrap] [--prefix PREFIX] [--timestamp] [--quiet] [--obfuscate]
+usage: css-html-js-minify.py [-h] [--version] [--wrap] [--prefix PREFIX]
+                             [--timestamp] [--quiet] [--obfuscate]
-[--checkupdates] [--tests] [--hash] [--gzip] [--comments] [--overwrite] [--after AFTER]
+                             [--checkupdates] [--tests] [--hash] [--gzip]
+                             [--sort] [--comments] [--overwrite]
-[--before BEFORE] [--watch]
+                             [--after AFTER] [--before BEFORE] [--watch]
+                             [--multiple]
                              fullpath

 CSS-HTML-JS-Minify.
 StandAlone Async single-file cross-platform no- dependencies Unicode-ready Python3-ready Minifier for the Web.

 positional arguments:
   fullpath         Full path to local file or folder.

 optional arguments:
-    -h, --help       show this help message and exit --version        show programs version number and exit --wrap           Wrap Output to ~80 chars per line, CSS Only.
+  -h, --help       show this help message and exit --version        show program's version number and exit --wrap           Wrap output to ~80 chars per line, CSS only.
   --prefix PREFIX  Prefix string to prepend on output filenames.
   --timestamp      Add a Time Stamp on all CSS/JS output files.
-    --quiet          Quiet, Silent, force disable all Logging.
+  --quiet          Quiet, Silent, force disable all logging.
   --obfuscate      Obfuscate Javascript.
-JS Only.
+JS only.
 (Recommended).
-    --checkupdates   Check for Updates from Internet while running.
+  --checkupdates   Check for updates from internet while running.
   --tests          Run all built-in Unit Tests, report and exit.
   --hash           Add SHA1 HEX-Digest 11chars Hash to Filenames.
-    --gzip           GZIP Minified files as '*.gz', CSS/JS Only.
+  --gzip           GZIP Minified files as '*.gz', CSS/JS only.
+  --sort           Alphabetically Sort CSS Properties, CSS only.
-    --comments       Keep Comments, CSS/HTML Only (Not Recommended) --overwrite      Force overwrite all in-place (Not Recommended) --after AFTER    Command to execute after run (Experimental).
+  --comments       Keep comments, CSS/HTML only (Not Recommended) --overwrite      Force overwrite all in-place (Not Recommended) --after AFTER    Command to execute after run (Experimental).
   --before BEFORE  Command to execute before run (Experimental).
   --watch          Re-Compress if file changes (Experimental).
+  --multiple       Allow Multiple instances (Not Recommended).

 CSS-HTML-JS-Minify: Takes a file or folder full path string and process all CSS/HTML/JS found.
 If argument is not file/folder will fail.
 Check Updates works on Python3.
-StdIn to StdOut is deprecated since may fail with unicode characters.
+Std-In to Std-Out is deprecated since it may fail with unicode characters.
 SHA1 HEX-Digest 11 Chars Hash on Filenames is used for Server Cache.
-CSS Properties are AlphaSorted,to help spot cloned ones,Selectors not.
-Watch works for whole Folders, with minimum of ~60 Secs between runs.
+CSS Properties are Alpha-Sorted, to help spot cloned ones, Selectors not.
+Watch works for whole folders, with minimum of ~60 Secs between runs.

 ```